erincatto/box2c/docs/dynamics.md

 > Generally you should not set the transform on bodies after creation.
 > Box2D treats this as a teleport and may result in undesirable behavior.

-Bodies are the backbone for shapes.
 Bodies carry shapes and move them around in the world.
 Bodies are always rigid bodies in Box2D.
 That means that two shapes attached to the same rigid body never move relative to each other and shapes attached to the same body don't collide.